bumblebaytuna/BangleApps/apps/hourangle/README.md

 This app mimics Polaris’s changing position as seen through a mount or star-tracker polar alignment scope.

 ## Usage

+The display is designed for Northern Hemisphere use only

 The display resembles a clock face but represents **24 hours rather than 12 hours**, corresponding to one full daily rotation of Polaris around the Galactic Pole.

 Polar scopes typically include two rings and a validity period (for example, year 2000 to 2030):